+Our framework consists of three core components: (1) a planner that synthesizes an executable Python function to process a corpus and produce structured outputs in a user-specified format; (2) a generator that produces high-quality supervision for task adaptation; and (3) a compact proxy metamodel that nonetheless performs robustly across diverse tasks.
+An overview is provided in~\autoref{fig:falconer_overall_workflow}.
+Formally, given a user prompt $\text{Prompt}_{\text{user}}$ and a corpus $\text{Corpus}$, \our extracts text according to $\text{Prompt}_{\text{user}}$ as

-Our framework is mainly composed of 3 components: planner, generator and a compact proxy metamodel that nonetheless exhibits robust performance across diverse tasks.
-An overview of the framework is provided in ~\autoref{fig:falconer_overall_workflow}.
-Our framework takes a task prompt and output specification, uses a planner to generate execution code, and then leverages the generator and metamodel to produce a fine-tuned model for execution.
-This yields a fully automated pipeline where users simply provide text and obtain high-quality outputs, achieving a twenty-fold speedup and a 90\% cost reduction compared with GPT-4o, while maintaining strong performance.
+Our framework takes the task prompt and output specification, uses the planner to generate execution code, and then leverages the generator and metamodel to produce an adapted proxy for execution.
+This yields a fully automated pipeline in which users provide a corpus and obtain high-quality outputs, achieving substantial speedups and cost reductions relative to direct LLM execution while maintaining strong performance.